weecology/DeepForest/docs/getting_started.md

 ![](../www/semi-supervised.png)
 For more details on the modeling approach see [citations](landing.html#citation).

-The prebuilt model was trained on 0.1m data in window sizes of 400px.
-As an initial test of performance, we recommend staying around this ground area for each prediction window.
-For example, if you had 2m satellite data, and wanted to predict on a similar ground area: 2m/0.1m = 20 and 400px/20=20px, so you should predict_images of 20px to use the prebuilt model.
+Setting the correct window size to match the prebuilt model takes a few tries.
+The model was trained on 0.1m data with 400m crops.
+For data of the same resolution, that window size is appropriate.
+For coarser data, we have experimentally found that larger windows are actually more useful in providing the model context (e.g 1500px windows).
+At some point windows become too large and the trees are too tiny to classify.
+Striking a balance is important.

 ## Sample data